 It may be easy to look back at past unsuccessful friendships, intimate relationships, or familial relationships and recall what went wrong.
-The typical belief of most people is that these relationships were unsuccessful because of what the other person did or failed to do.
-Usually, these people leave relationships feeling mistreated, unappreciated, manipulated, used, criticized, etc., ultimately resulting in them feeling anxious about the future, depressed or angry about the past, or a combination of the aforementioned.
+Many people typically believe that these relationships were unsuccessful because of what the other person did or failed to do.
+Usually, these people leave relationships feeling mistreated, unappreciated, manipulated, used, criticized, and worse, ultimately resulting in them feeling anxious about the future, depressed or angry about the past, or a combination of the two.
 What if there had been an alternative, and more empowering way to navigate these relationships?
 What if you had more control than you realized?

 If you’re feeling lonely, think about the behaviors you are choosing or have recently chosen that result in your isolation.
 Are you reaching out to friends?
 Are you coming straight home after work or school and binge-watching on Netflix?
 Are you turning to drugs or alcohol to alleviate your emotional pain?
 Take inventory of your actions and recognize that you might be choosing to behave in ways that hinder your ability to meet your needs.
-Maybe, for example, you are blaming others for their actions; Perhaps, your friends are not reaching out to you and you want to get together with them.
-Instead of thinking to yourself, “If they really cared, they’d reach out first!”, consider that you have chosen waiting until your friends have initiated contact – a behavior that they may or may not have also chosen – over choosing to initiate an interaction with them.
+Maybe you are blaming others for their actions, for example, or perhaps your friends are not reaching out to you and you want to get together with them.
+Instead of thinking to yourself, “If they really cared, they’d reach out first!”, consider that you have chosen waiting until your friends have initiated contact over choosing to initiate an interaction with them.
 You have the power to choose behaviors that would get you closer to what you want.
 No one but you can make the choice for yourself to be proactive about getting your needs met.